History of the Smokehouse

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Trinity Horse Shed Reconstruction (a few steps from this marker); Vogt Woodshed/Radue Gas Engine (a few steps from this marker); Radue Chicken Coop (a few steps from this marker); Cemetery Outhouse (a few steps from this marker); Baeseman Log Cabin (a few steps from this marker); Mueller Machine Shed (within shouting distance of this marker); Klumb-Beuscher Bake Oven (within shouting distance of this marker); Trinity School Woodshed (within shouting distance of this marker).
 Touch for a list and map of all markers in Mequon.

 Credits.
 This page was last revised on July 8, 2016.
-This page originally submitted on July 8, 2016, by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 270 times since then and 13 times this year.
+It was originally submitted on July 8, 2016, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 301 times since then and 4 times this year.
 Photos: 1, 2. submitted on July 8, 2016, by Joel Seewald of Madison Heights, Michigan.